AyeCode/geodirectory/readme.txt

 Yes, GeoDirectory works perfectly with any page builder, and we also have custom blocks for Gutenberg.
 Most GeoDirectory data is available via dynamic elements of Elementor PRO.

-= Can I use GeoDirectory to list online business without addresses and maps? =
+= Can I use GeoDirectory to list online businesses without addresses and maps? =

-Yes, you can use GeoDirectory as a business directory plugin for businesses with a physical location and online businesses.
+Yes, you can use GeoDirectory for businesses with a physical location and online businesses.
 To take advantage of this, you'll need the location manager add-on.

 = May I have a free trial of the Premium Add-ons? =

-We don't offer free trials, but we have a 30-day money-back guarantee if you are not happy with our products or service.
+We don't offer free trials, but we have a 30-day money-back guarantee if you are unhappy with our products or service.

 == Screenshots ==

-1. Business Directory Home Page.
+1. GeoDirectory Home Page.
-2. Business Directory Listings Page.
+2. GeoDirectory Listings Page.
-3. Business Directory Listing Detail Page.
+3. GeoDirectory Listing Detail Page.
-4. Business Directory Search Page.
+4. GeoDirectory Search Page.
-5. Business Directory Front End Signup Page.
+5. GeoDirectory Front End Signup Page.
-6. Business Directory Front End Listing Submission Page.
+6. GeoDirectory Front End Listing Submission Page.
-7. Business Directory WordPress Admin Page.
+7. GeoDirectory WordPress Admin Page.

 == Changelog ==